Skip to content

 NumPy arrays

 All arguments other than settings can be provided as lists or multidimensional numpy arrays.
-The dimensions of different arguments can be different as long as they can be broadcasted together (which they will be!).
+The dimensions of different arguments can be different as long as they can be broadcasted together.

 # Define multidimensional arguments